-Schmidt & Schmidt offers the legalization of documents from Slovakia by apostille.
+Schmidt & Schmidt offers the legalization of public documents from Slovakia by apostille.

-Slovakia has joined the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents in the year 2002.
-Therefore no diplomatic authentication or legalization of documents from Slovakia is required for the legal communication with another member state of the convention.
-The documents only need to be stamped with an "apostille" by the issuing state's authorities in order to be valid in the state of destination.
+Slovakia acceeded to the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents in 2002.
+Therefore, no diplomatic authentication or consular legalization of public documents from Slovakia is required for successful legal communication with other member states of the Convention.
+The documents only need to be attested by an apostille certificate with an "apostille" stamp on it by the issuing state's authorities in order to be valid in the state of destination.

-In Slovakia, several authorities are authorized to certify documents with an apostille, depending on the area of application of these documents and the authority that issued them.
+In Slovakia, several authorities are authorized to certify documents with the apostille.

-The regional courts of Slovakia are authorized, within their territorial jurisdiction, to certify with the apostille judicial decisions and documents issued by a Slovak notary, as well as translations made by judicial translators.
+- The regional courts are authorized to attest within their territorial jurisdiction judicial decisions and documents issued by a Slovak notary, as well as translations made by judicial translators.

-The Slovak Ministry of Justice is authorized to certify any other judicial documents, except for decisions of regional courts.
+- The Ministry of Justice is authorized to certify any other judicial documents, except for decisions of regional courts.

-District governments certify acts of civil status, such as birth, death, or marriage certificates.
+- District governments are authorized to attest acts of civil status, such as birth, death, or marriage certificates.

-Within the framework of their competencies, apostille certification is also carried out by the Ministry of the Interior, the Ministry of Health, the Ministry of Education of Slovakia and the Ministry of Foreign Affairs, which is responsible for the legalization of documents that do not fall within the competence of the above authorities, for example, documents from tax authorities.
+- The Ministry of the Interior, the Ministry of Health, the Ministry of Education and the Ministry of Foreign Affairs issue apostille certificated is for the documents that do not fall within the competence of the above authorities, for example, documents from tax authorities.